Infection Prevention and Control

 Infection prevention and control for Early Learning Services and Kohanga Reo

-Infectious diseases such as Giardia and Norovirus can spread through ECECs quite rapidly.
+Infectious diseases such as Giardia and Norovirus can spread through Early Learning Services (ELS) quite rapidly.
 This is because of the close contact between people and the under-developed hygiene habits of children.

 There are several steps that can be taken to help prevent the spread of infections.